SiniticMTError: A Machine Translation Dataset with Error Annotations for Sinitic Languages: Additional Details on Annotation Guidelines

 \section{Additional Details on Annotation Guidelines}

-While we base our annotation guidelines on prior work in MQM \citep{burchardt-2013-multidimensional-mqm} and AfriCOMET \citep{wang2024afrimteafricometenhancingcomet}, we make several adjustments during the pilot and main annotation stages described in Section \ref{sec:workflow}.
+While we base our annotation guidelines on prior work in MQM \citep{burchardt-2013-multidimensional-mqm} and AfriCOMET \citep{wang2024afrimteafricometenhancingcomet}, we make several adjustments during the pilot and main annotation stages described in Section \ref{sec:workflow}, resulting in error categories described in Table \ref{tab:category} and severity levels described in Table~\ref{tab:severity}.
 We describe such adjustments in detail below.

 \paragraph{Inappropriate Proper Nouns.} For proper nouns such as specific names of people and places, if their translations are not the same as in the reference sentences, then annotators should classify them as Spelling errors, instead of Mistranslation.
-This guideline is based on the assumption that the reference translations from Flores+ \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine} are of high quality, as they were created by professional human translators.
+This guideline is based on the assumption that the reference translations from \texttt{FLORES+} \citep{goyal-etal-2022-flores101, nllb-24-flores200, yu-etal-2024-machine} are of high quality, as they were created by professional human translators.
 The purpose is to distinguish between general semantic mistranslation and inappropriate translations of the proper nouns, which may vary historically or regionally.
 Labeling such differences as Spelling errors helps the future work, as models could better learn about the boundaries between semantic-level errors and surface-level variations.

 \paragraph{Full-width form punctuations.} In Sinitic writing systems, full-width punctuation marks are commonly used.
 However, the 600M NLLB-200 model \citep{nllbteam2022languageleftbehindscaling} consistently outputs sentences with punctuations in half-width forms.
 The annotators were instructed to skip such annotation cases, as the goal is to distinguish between misuse of punctuations and incorrect forms of them.
 In the future QA stage, we plan to consult linguistic experts and may introduce a new error category, if this issue will significantly affect translation quality according to the experts.